-Fire alarm testing will take place once a week.
+Fire alarm testing will take place once a week, this takes place after school on Tuesday evenings.

 New staff will be trained in fire safety and all staff and pupils will be made aware of any new fire risks.

 In the event of a fire: